soji28john/intellidoc-rag/README.md

 This ensures that The LLM can process large documents and also, preserve the context across the textchunks overlap, help to retrieve the relevant informations more accurately.
 For more understanding take a look at the code(chunking algorithm-chunk size , chunk overlap) This allows the system to maintain the context across segments, that improves the quality of the retrieved queries answers.
+### Embedding process/generation in intelliDoc-rag
+this enables semantic search and accurate retrieval through vector embeddings of text chunks.
+We used S-BERT(all-MiniLM-L6-v2) transformer, this creates a vector embeddings and vectors, metadata stored in ChromeDB for fast retrieval.